Zimmer's conjecture for non-uniform lattices: escape of mass and growth of cocycles: Reduction to and outline of proof of main result. Theorem

 \subsubsection{Uniform subexponential growth of derivatives for unipotent subgroups}

 As in \cite{BFH-SLnZ}, we again show that unipotent subgroups $\Delta\subset \Gamma$ have subexponential growth.
 This is done in Section \ref{UnipotentSubgroups}.
-While the outline of the argument is similar to the argument developed in \cite{BFH-SLnZ}, this requires substantial modifications of \cite[Section 4]{BFH-SLnZ}.
+While argument is similar in outline to one in \cite[Section 4]{BFH-SLnZ}, the fact that we work in much greater generality in the end requires substantial new arguments.

 \begin{repproposition}{UnipSubgrp} \UnipSubgrp \end{repproposition}

 To establish \cref{UnipSubgrp}, we work with the induced $G$-action.
 It is easy to see that subexponential growth of derivatives for $\Gamma\!_U$ is equivalent to subexponential growth of derivatives for a closed $U$ orbit in $X:=(G \times M)/\Gamma$.
 The proof of the proposition proceeds by working inside compact orbits of a solvable group of the form $\wtd A \ltimes U$ where $U$ is a horospherical $\Q$-group and $\wtd A$ is part of a $\Q$-anisotropic torus.
 We first show that generic trajectories for elements of $\wtd A$ have subexponential growth of derivatives.
 Combining this with the fact that $U$ is normalized by $\wtd A$, we obtain subexponential growth of derivatives for a large set of elements in $U$.
 Using that $U$ is nilpotent, a sumset argument implies subexponential growth of derivatives for every element of $U$.
 To establish subexponential growth of derivatives for generic orbits of elements of $\wtd A$, we exploit that $U$ is horospherical and use an exponential mixing argument to upgrade an $\tilde A$-invariant measure supported on some closed $\tilde A \ltimes U$ orbit to an $A$-invariant measure projecting to the Haar measure on $G/\Gamma$.